 - Mix well.

 - Slice the steak meat into bite size pieces and lay them on the top of the rice.

 - Pile up the sautéed onion on top and drizzle with the red wine sauce.

-- Garnish with chopped spring onion.
+- Garnish with 2 tbsp finely chopped green onion(s).